skillrepos/ccode/labs.md

 **What we're doing:** Building up conversation history to practice management.
 **Why:** We need content to demonstrate context management commands.

-**Action:** Have a multi-turn conversation. **Type each of the following into the prompt area one at a time and let each complete before entering the next one**:
+**Action:** Have a multi-turn conversation. **Type each of the following into the prompt area one at a time and let each complete before entering the next one** (When prompted about accepting an edit, you can just choose to accept or accept all edits in the session.):
 ```
 Create a user.js file with a User class
 ```